 How can you live in such a small space?

 This is another common question.
 Believe it or not, the RV is actually very comfortable.
-We realized that we didn’t use most the rooms in our large house once our boys were grown.
+We realized that we didn’t use most of the rooms in our large house once our boys were grown.
 We started out with a very large RV thinking we needed a lot of space, and ended up not using it either.

 Our 30′ Fifth Wheel is just the right size for us.
-I especially love our rear kitchen model that gives it a more open feel.
+I especially love our rear kitchen model which gives it a more open feel.
 The bedroom has a queen-sized bed with nightstands on both sides.
 Those were really our only minimum requirements.
 If you’d like to see the inside of our tour, please watch the video tour at the top of the page.
 Click here to see the manufacturer’s specs for this RV.

 Getting rid of enough “stuff” to fit in the RV was the hardest part.
-Although we didn’t need most of the items that were filling our home to the brim, I have a hard time of letting go of things that I may use one day.
+Although we didn’t need most of the items that were filling our home to the brim, I have a hard time letting go of things that I may use one day.
 Downsizing in preparation for the move to the RV was actually very freeing.
 And guess what?
 We don’t miss any of it!
 Especially when there is so much to see and do on the road; who would ever trade the amazing emotional rush of the dolphin tours at Myrtle Beach for some “stuff” they never even use?

 If you are struggling to downsize, check out my tips on the 3 areas that make the biggest impact.

 Now, I’m not going to say there aren’t challenges.
-As with anything in life there are both pros and cons to it.
+As with anything in life, there are both pros and cons to it.
 One of our biggest struggles is with internet connectivity.
-We’re both working, and need reliable internet and the ability to participate in video conferencing.
+We’re both working and need reliable internet and the ability to participate in video conferencing.

 Another thing I didn’t like about every RV we looked at was the interior.
 They were all so brown.
 We actually made several cosmetic changes to our toy hauler, and will likely do the same with our new RV.
 Although we loved the “bones” of the Fifth Wheel, we wanted to personalize it and make it ours.
 Click on the individual articles below for our previous remodeling efforts: